-Air Ministry Specification F.7/30 sought a single-seat day and night fighter, powered by a Rolls-Royce Goshawk engine and carrying a four-gun armament.
-It utilised the Rolls-Royce Goshawk engine which was a development of the Kestrel engine with evaporative cooling (sometimes termed steam cooling).
+Air Ministry Specification F.7/30 sought a single-seat day and night fighter, powered by a Rolls-Royce Goshawk engine, carrying a four-gun armament.
+It required the use of the Rolls-Royce Goshawk engine, a development of the Kestrel engine, with evaporative cooling (sometimes termed steam cooling).
+Much of the requirement were both very demanding and complex.

-Other aspects of the requirement were both demanding and complex.
-The general performance requirements sought a maximum speed in excess of 250 mph and general characteristics in advance of its contemporaries in respect of handling, maneuverability, range, rate of climb and service ceiling.
+The general performance requirements sought a maximum speed in excess of 250 mph, with general characteristics in well in advance of its contemporaries in respect of handling, maneuverability, range, rate of climb and service ceiling.

-Contracted prototypes were funded for the Blackburn (F.3 K2892), Westland (PV4) and the Supermarine (Type 224).
-The Hawker Company also offered their Type 123 and PV3 on a private venture basis.
+Having issued the Specification, contracted prototypes were government funded for the Blackburn Aircraft Company F.3 (K2892), the Westland Aircraft PV4 and the Vickers Supermarine Type 224.
+The Hawker Aircraft Company also offered their Type 123 and PV3 on a private venture basis.

 Several of the designs were of unusual configuration, apparently driven by the Specification’s emphasis on all-round unobstructed field of view for the pilot.
 The Blackburn F.3 was no exception and was a very compact design of just under 37 ft wingspan and 27 ft length.

-The pilot sat high in an open cockpit over the upper-wing centre (this wing being mounted on the fuselage centreline).
-The Goshawk III engine was mounted low on the fuselage centreline.
-A biplane second wing was mounted entirely below the fuselage with a central steam condenser filling the gap between the wing and the bottom of the fuselage.
+The pilot sat high in an open cockpit, over the upper-wing centre (this wing being mounted on the fuselage centreline), with the Rolls-Royce Goshawk III engine was mounted low on the fuselage centreline.
+A biplane second wing was mounted entirely below the fuselage, with a central steam condenser filling the gap between the wing and the bottom of the fuselage.

 Two spatted wheels were attached to the lower-wing leading edge, giving an exceptionally wide undercarriage track.
-The design was initially provided with a tail skid with this being later replaced with a tail wheel.
+The design was initially provided with a tail skid, this being later replaced with a tail wheel.
 The wheel spats were also removed at the same time.

 The aircraft was first taxied on 20th July 1934, beginning full ground trials on 17th August.
-However, there were continual cooling problems with the Goshawk engine which was a problem that also beset the other contenders.
-Ground handling was also difficult due to the powerful engine, short fuselage and high centre of gravity.
+However, there were continual cooling problems with the Rolls-Royce Goshawk engine, which was a problem that also beset all the other contenders.
+Ground handling was also difficult, said to be due to the powerful engine, short fuselage and high centre of gravity.

 By early September, cracks and dents had appeared in the duralumin-skinned fuselage and the company were unable to meet the agreed delivery date for the aircraft.